s3nu/talalprotocol/README.rst

 Features
 --------

-This module provides various encryption algorithms.
+This module provides various encryption algorithms and security exploits.

+All the exploits provided are meant for educational and research purposes only!

 Current ciphers: